 For the past year we have been reading and thinking about colonialism, racism and white privilege, learning aspects of our history which none of us learnt in school.

-I am white, was brought up in Dorset, living and working in social care and health in London for 40+ years where understanding diversity, race and power has been of critical importance personally and professionally.
+Currently we are a group of white people with various cultural and class backgrounds, living and working mainly in public sector in London for 40+ years, where understanding diversity, race and power has been of critical importance personally and professionally.

 Group Convener : Rebecca Harrington